Daria Panichas

 To explain to you why I make art, I’d first like to tell you about giving cookies to the dying.

 I’m a hospice volunteer.
-Each week I visit an inpatient unit, where I bake cookies in a communal kitchen.
-I then go from room to room, offering them to patients and families.
+As part of this, for about eight years, I visited an inpatient unit each week, where I baked cookies in a communal kitchen.
+I then went from room to room, offering them to patients and families.

-I’m often greeted with polite confusion.
-What is this? they ask.
+Even as the scent filled the unit, drawing the curious towards me, I was often greeted with polite confusion.
+What is this? people asked.
 How much is it?
 It’s free?
 Really?
 Well, how nice.
 I’ll take one.

-And with that, something happens.
-Given an unexpected chance to be still and savor a small pleasure, people settle in with a ragged relief that shows me, week after week, how little opportunity most of us have to visit the deeper parts of ourselves and our world.
-Clutching their cookies, inhaling the scent, folks blossom like parched fields after a storm.
-They describe their favorite foods.
-They recall childhood memories.
-They confess secrets and tell hilarious, scandalous stories.
-They discuss their faith.
-They sit in silence.
-They cry over their losses, reassess old hurts, recount victories, make jokes, ponder mortality, and announce that to be honest they’ve never liked peanut butter but damn, this cookie just changed their opinion.
-They hold my hand and tell me thank you, I needed that, I was so…hungry.
+And with that, something would happen.
+Given an unexpected chance to be still and savor a small pleasure, people settled in with a ragged relief that showed me, week after week, how little opportunity most of us have to visit the deeper parts of ourselves and our world.
+Clutching their cookies, inhaling the scent, folks blossomed like parched fields after a storm.
+They described their favorite foods.
+They recalled childhood memories.
+They confessed secrets and told hilarious, scandalous stories.
+They discussed their faith.
+They sat in silence.
+They cried over their losses, reassessed old hurts, recounted victories, made jokes, pondered mortality, and announced that to be honest they’ve never liked peanut butter—but damn, this cookie just changed their opinion.
+They held my hand and told me thank you, I needed that, I was so…hungry.

 Food has great power.
 It transports, evokes, unites, educates, motivates, and nourishes; it brings joy, stillness, contemplation, respite.
 It makes us whole and alive.

 Art is food for the soul.
 Many of us are starving.
 Through my work I seek to offer sustenance and space.
-I hope that what those cookies do for the people I meet in hospice is what my art does for you.
+I hope that what those cookies did for the people I met in hospice is what my art does for you.

 Artist bio